 I’ve been wanting to write this series for a while.
-Today, after reading the Loadoutroom’s article on dressing properly, it gave me the impetus to crank mine out.
 Seeing as I’ve been into sharp clothing for a very long time, and that my brother has been tailoring pants and shirts for himself for as long as I can remember, I thought why not.
-We’ll bring you a killer product review on the Ministry of Supply’s wicking, athletic business suit shortly as that will make you think of actor Keanu Reeves in the role of assassin John Wick.
+We brought you a killer product review on the Ministry of Supply’s wicking, athletic business suit shortly as that will make you think of actor Keanu Reeves in the role of assassin John Wick.

 Back in the day when tailored clothing was solely for the wealthy, people like my uncle used to cut corners and do it themselves.
-He’d take his simple, white cotton shirts and dye them different colors, and walk around the city with a matching colored kerchief.
+He’d take his simple, white cotton shirts and dye them different colors, and walk around Pittsburg, Pennsylvania with a matching colored kerchief.
 Today, in a world of easy-made online retail, solutions and selections on smart men’s wear is readily available.

 Wearing a suit to a meeting to see the boss or if you’re the boss is very important.
 Being dressed in the latest and greatest bespoked suit doesn’t mean you shouldn’t be strapped when walking outdoors.
 You need to look good when picking up a client, but more importantly you need a suit that fits.

 I’m writing this series of articles because I wanted the guys who carry guns, to be able to spot proper fitting dress wear, if they happened to stumble across our site.

 First off, you have to know what kind of body type that you have.
 Getting a great fitting suit isn’t an easy task for someone who is built more like James Bond then George Costanza of the show Seinfeld, but it’s not impossible.